 - Group Plan Benefits and Coverage

 - Call Customer Care.
-Language assistance is available.
+Language assistance and TTY services are available.

 - As a general rule, GlobalHealth authorizes referrals to in-network specialists only.
 However, if we are not able to provide for specific services within our network, we will authorize a referral to a non-network specialist.
 In that case, a recommendation by the referring physician will be considered.

-- By regulation, GlobalHealth has five days to process a referral request.
+- Time is dependent on type of request, see chart below.
 However, most requests are typically processed within 24 hours.
 Please refer to the GlobalHealth Provider Manual for more information.

-- The final determination for medical necessity is made by the GlobalHealth Medical Director.
+- The final determination for medical necessity is made by a GlobalHealth Medical Director.

 - GlobalHealth sells business through brokers and directly to employer groups.

-- GlobalHealth requires a minimum of 10 days to process a quote.
+- GlobalHealth requires a maximum of 10 days to process a quote.

-- Yes, GlobalHealth will provide a representative to conduct enrollment meetings for large groups upon request.
+- Yes, GlobalHealth will provide a representative to conduct enrollment meetings for large employer groups upon request.

-- Member co-payments and/or co-insurance are applied toward the MOOP and are tracked within our system.
-Prescription costs do not apply toward the MOOP.
+- Member copayments and/or coinsurance are applied toward the MOOP and are tracked within our system.

-- GlobalHealth does not have a life-time maximum on any plans.
+- GlobalHealth does not have a life-time maximum on any plan.

-- GlobalHealth is in full compliance with the provisions of the Affordable Care Act (PPACA) and offers the recommended Preventive Services at no cost share to the member.
-For a complete list, go to www.healthcare.gov.
+- GlobalHealth is in full compliance with the provisions of the Affordable Care Act (ACA) and offers the recommended preventive services at no cost share to the member.
+For a list, go to www.healthcare.gov.

 - Yes, members may change their PCP selection at any time throughout the year.
 The PCP change will be effective the same day.
 Each family member may choose a different PCP, including a pediatrician for children.

-- Yes, an employee may request case management by calling Customer Care or filling out an online request form.
+- Yes, a member may request case management by calling Customer Care or filling out an online request form.

 A formulary is a list of covered drugs selected by our plan in consultation with a team of healthcare providers, which represents the prescription therapies believed to be a necessary part of a quality treatment program.

 Our plan will generally cover the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at a plan network pharmacy, and other plan rules are followed.
-For more information on how to fill your prescriptions, please review your Evidence of Coverage.
+For more information on how to fill your prescriptions, please review your plan materials.

 - http://www.webmd.com/interaction-checker will allow members and prospective members to look up potential drug interactions.